-In spite of the fact that there are millions of jokes about the ‘old ball and chain’ and tons of innuendos that seem to indicate that matrimony is anything but bliss – there are millions of happily married couples who wouldn’t have their relationship status any other way.
-And the truth is that the one relationship that is supposed to bring you the most happiness and the institute of marriage, SHOULD NOT be a constant battle.
-If you feel like you and your spouse are constantly at odds and seem to disagree on nearly everything, you aren’t alone.
-But listen to these tips compiled from marriage experts so you can alleviate the unwanted stress and frustration that constant arguing and bickering with your spouse can cause.
+In spite of the countless jokes about the “old ball and chain” and the many innuendos suggesting that matrimony is anything but bliss, there are millions of happily married couples who wouldn’t have their relationship status any other way.
+The truth is, the one relationship that should bring you the most happiness—the institution of marriage—should not be a constant battle.
+If you and your spouse feel like you’re constantly at odds and seem to disagree on nearly everything, you are not alone.
+However, take a moment to listen to these tips compiled from marriage experts that can help alleviate the stress and frustration caused by constant arguing and bickering.

-First and foremost, realize that the constant battle over stupid things and big things is not helping anything.
-What most people fail to realize, especially in marriage, is that if you are constantly doing the things that don’t work – you will constantly get the same results.
-In other words if you have a problem with your spouse and you continually handle it the same way, things aren’t going to change much.
+First and foremost, recognize that incessantly fighting over trivial things or major issues is not helping anyone.
+What many people fail to understand, especially in marriage, is that if you continue to handle problems the same way, you’ll keep getting the same results.
+In other words, if you have a problem with your spouse and continually address it in the same manner, things won’t improve.
 The key is communication.
-And the only way to stop the silly bickering and endless banter is to make a firm decision that the two of you will decide to communicate.
-Chances are that the little things you are battling over, really aren’t the real issues at all.
-To save your marriage and to break the cycle, you have to start communicating honestly!
+The only way to stop the endless bickering and frustration is to make a firm decision to communicate effectively.
+Chances are, the minor things you’re fighting over aren’t even the real issues at hand.
+To save your marriage and break this cycle, you need to communicate honestly.

-Secondly, realize that aside from irreconcilable differences the constant fighting is hazardous to your health, your spouse’s health and your children’s health.
-When couples are constantly fretting with one another, there is an absence of pro-inflammatory cytokines being produced in your blood cells.
-These cytokines are key to your immune system, hormonal balance, and general well-being.
-A University of Ohio study confirmed that after a quarrel, “when a couple is obviously stressed, the cytokines are produced more slowly.
-The morning after an argument cytokines may elevate more than is healthy.
-Elevated levels of pro-inflammatory cytokines have been linked to a variety of age-related disease.
-Couples who demonstrated consistently higher levels of hostile behaviors across both their interactions healed at 60% of the rate of low-hostile couples.”
+Secondly, understand that, aside from irreconcilable differences, constant fighting is harmful to your health, your spouse’s health, and even your children’s health.
+When couples are constantly bickering, the body produces pro-inflammatory cytokines in the blood, which are essential to your immune system, hormonal balance, and overall well-being.
+A study by the University of Ohio found that after an argument, “when a couple is obviously stressed, cytokines are produced more slowly.
+The morning after an argument, cytokines may elevate more than is healthy.
+Elevated levels of pro-inflammatory cytokines have been linked to various age-related diseases.
+Couples who demonstrated consistently higher levels of hostile behavior healed at 60% of the rate of low-hostile couples.”

-And certainly, this same response happens whenever you are put under stress.
-The problem is that when your marriage is constantly a battle, you are subjected to this stress response more often.
-In fact, in couples that seem to be constantly going head to head, the sheer sight of their partner can cause these blood proteins to get off balance.
+This response occurs whenever you’re under stress.
+The problem is that, in a marriage constantly filled with tension, this stress response happens far more often.
+In fact, for couples who are constantly at odds, even the sight of their partner can trigger an imbalance in these blood proteins.
 In other words, you owe it to yourself and your family to fix the problem.

-Here are some tips to do so to improve your marriage
+Here are some tips to improve your marriage:

 - Lower your voice!
-Most people immediately tune out when they are yelled at.
-If you cannot talk to your spouse in a normal tone of voice, then take a time out until you can.
-Often, it isn’t what you are saying – but how you say it.
-Spouses are equal, and you shouldn’t be yelling and hollering at one another, especially if you want the other person to truly hear what you have to say.
+Most people tune out when they’re yelled at.
+If you can’t talk to your spouse in a calm, normal tone, take a timeout until you can.
+Often, it’s not what you’re saying, but how you say it.
+Spouses are equals, and you shouldn’t be yelling or shouting at one another, especially if you want the other person to truly hear what you have to say.

-- Decide what the REAL issues are.
-Many couples fight about everything BUT the real issue.
-In a marriage, there is no room for egos, and your spouse is not a mind reader!
-While it may be easier to fight about the little things instead of admitting that you are hurt that your spouse doesn’t seem interested in sex, it won’t get you anywhere.
+- Decide what the **real** issues are.
+Many couples fight about everything **except** the real issue.
+In marriage, there’s no room for egos, and your spouse is not a mind reader!
+While it may be easier to argue about trivial things, like leaving the dirty laundry on the floor, instead of addressing deeper issues (like feeling neglected or emotionally distant), it won’t get you anywhere.

 - Agree to disagree.
 Seriously.
-Just because you are married doesn’t mean that the two of you are going to agree on everything.
-And so what if you don’t?
-Being right is not the goal in a marriage.
-The two of you are different people, and it is okay to disagree.
-If the disagreements are on serious issues such as child discipline, or other hot button debates – then try to find ways to compromise.
-Far too often in a marriage, people automatically think that the ceremony and ring are going to change people.
-This is NOT the case, and while you cannot change other people; you can change YOUR reaction to them.
-Disagreeing really isn’t such a bad thing.
+Just because you’re married doesn’t mean you’ll always agree on everything.
+And that’s okay!
+Being right should not be the goal in a marriage.
+You and your spouse are different people, and it’s okay to disagree.
+If the disagreements involve serious issues, like child discipline or other sensitive topics, try to find a way to compromise.
+Too often, people assume that marriage and a wedding ring will change their partner.
+This is NOT the case.
+While you can’t change other people, you can change YOUR reaction to them.
+Disagreeing isn’t necessarily a bad thing.

-- When a couple is constantly battling, they forget how much they love one another.
-It’s somehow easier to be mad and hold grudges.
-However, a well place “I love you,” can be healing.
-It only takes one person to put an end to the cycle of marital fighting.
-In fact, if you said, “I don’t want to fight with you anymore, I love you and want us to be happy,” you might be surprised about the outcome.
+- When a couple is constantly battling, they forget how much they love each other.
+It’s easier to stay mad and hold grudges.
+However, a well-timed “I love you” can be incredibly healing.
+It only takes one person to end the cycle of marital fighting.
+In fact, if you said, “I don’t want to fight anymore, I love you, and I want us to be happy,” you might be surprised at the outcome.

-- Don’t see this “rough patch’ as the end of the marriage.
-Instead, realize that marriage takes work.
-Constantly throwing out the word divorce or saying things like, “This isn’t working,” is quite simply a recipe for disaster.
-And chances are that is not what you really want anyways.
+- Don’t view this “rough patch” as the end of the marriage.
+Instead, understand that marriage takes work.
+Constantly throwing around words like “divorce” or saying things like, “This isn’t working,” is a recipe for disaster.
+Chances are, that’s not really what you want anyway.

 - Get counseling.
-Having someone to mediate and LISTEN to both of you, can be just the thing you need to get back on the same page.
-There is no shame or harm in marriage counseling.
-Plus, it’s much better to use a marriage counselor as a sounding board rather than depend on friends and family.
+Having someone to mediate and LISTEN to both of you could be just what you need to get back on the same page.
+There is no shame in seeking marriage counseling.
+In fact, it’s much better to rely on a marriage counselor as a neutral third party than to lean on friends or family.

 - Be the first to initiate change.
-If you change your stance, attitude and reaction – your spouse will change theirs as well.
-Okay, not immediately but soon enough.
-People cannot argue with themselves!
+If you change your attitude and reaction, your spouse will change theirs as well.
+Okay, maybe not immediately, but soon enough.
+People can’t argue with themselves!

-Marriage truly, really is supposed to fun and fulfilling.
-Often it is the expectations that each of us carry in our own hearts and minds that disappoint us, rather than our spouse.
-You have to be willing in a marriage to let the small stuff go, and find amicable ways to reach one another and communicate both with and beyond the heart and ego.
-Realize today, that you do have a CHOICE in your life.
-You can choose to continue down the same nagging path that you have been on, or you can choose to turn over a new leaf and get back to a satisfying and healthy relationship.
+Marriage is meant to be fun and fulfilling.
+Often, it’s not our spouses who disappoint us, but rather the unrealistic expectations we carry in our hearts and minds.
+In a marriage, you need to be willing to let go of the small stuff and find amicable ways to communicate—with both your heart and your ego.
+Remember that you have a choice in your life.
+You can continue down the same nagging path or choose to turn over a new leaf and rekindle a satisfying, healthy relationship.

 2 Responses